NFL Power Rankings: A Dolphins win at Buffalo on Sunday would legitimize their hype

 23. Los Angeles Rams (1-2, LW: 25)

 Puka Nacua has gotten the attention, but Tutu Atwell is having a nice breakthrough too.
-Assuming Cooper Kupp returns soon, the Rams have a pretty fun receiving group for Matthew Stafford to throw to.
+Assuming Cooper Kupp returns soon, the Rams have a pretty fun receiving group for Matthew Stafford.

 22. New York Jets (1-2, LW: 22)

 Robert Saleh gets a lot of grief for publicly supporting Zach Wilson, but what else is he supposed to do?
 Until the Jets make a move, either by acquiring someone or giving backup Tim Boyle a shot because it can't get any worse, Saleh has to put a happy face on things.
 The situation stinks.
-Everyone in the Jets' building knows that.
+Everyone in Jets headquarters knows that.

 21. Jacksonville Jaguars (1-2, LW: 11)